-The Perfect Album for Crying on the Dance Floor: MUNA’s Dancing on the Wall
+The Perfect Album for Crying While Dancing: MUNA’s Dancing on the Wall

 From opening for the eras tour, the release of an album by lead singer Katie Gavin in 2024, and 2024 single “One That Got Away”, the band kept their fans fed in the meantime, but I’m sure we all had a collective sigh of relief when the album announcement came on that fateful February day for Dancing on the Wall.